IgniteUI/igniteui-docfx/en/components/financialchart_configuration_options.md

 ### Configuring Volume Pane

-By default volume pane is not displayed in the Financial Chart.
+By default volume pane is not displayed in the financial chart component.
 However, you can enable this pane at runtime using chart toolbar or in programmatically as it is demonstrated in the following code:

 ```html
  <igx-financial-chart